shady-cs15/CoMLRL/docs/content/docs/user-guide/installation.md

 weight: 1
 ---

-You can create an venv or conda environment with Python 3.10+ and install CoMLRL as follows.
+You can create a venv or conda environment with Python 3.10+ and install CoMLRL as follows.

 To install the stable version of this library from PyPI using pip: